Infant Massage: Benefits, Risks, and Safe Techniques for Babies

 Severe Adverse Events

-Seventeen documented cases of volvulus in premature infants highlight the serious risks associated with infant massage, particularly when abdominal techniques are applied.
-Four fatalities linked to abdominal massage underscore the urgency for caution.
-Adverse events, while often moderate, can escalate considerably in vulnerable populations like preterm infants.
+Seventeen documented cases of volvulus in premature infants highlight the serious risks of infant massage, particularly when abdominal techniques are applied.
+Four fatalities linked to abdominal massage underscore the need for caution.
+Adverse events, while often moderate, can escalate in vulnerable populations like preterm infants.

 Type of Event Severity Level